 A guide for private well owners on proper well location and construction.

-This fact sheet describes several steps that can be used to increase the adequacy of a low-yielding well.
+There are several steps that can be used to increase the adequacy of a low-yielding well.

 A variety of methods are typically used to locate groundwater wells in Pennsylvania.
 For individual homes, where relatively small amounts of water are needed, wells are usually drilled where a tall drill rig can get access close to the house and far from the home septic system.

-Information presented in this fact sheet is condensed from U.S. Geological Survey and U.S. Environmental Protection Agency publications.
+This information is condensed from U.S. Geological Survey and U.S. Environmental Protection Agency publications.

 The most important features missing from most private wells are a sanitary well cap and a grout seal.
 These components are required by most states because they help protect groundwater by sealing the well from potential surface contamination.